mysql system database includes several

 proxy users.
 See Section 5.8, “Proxy Users”.

-Table 4.5 Grant Table Scope Column Types
+Table 4.5 Grant Table Scope Column Lengths

 For access-checking purposes, comparisons of